deeplearning4j/deeplearning4j/contrib/omnihub/README.md

 -------------

 An SDK for interacting with various model zoos across different frameworks.
-Model hub handles downloading and initializing models from different model zoos handling conversion to standalone files.
+Omnihub handles downloading and initializing models from different model zoos handling conversion to standalone files.
 Various complexities across different frameworks exist for making deployable or finetunable model files.